bradtaniguchi/IMSRoomRenter/README.md

 #### 1/21/16
 #### IMS Excel GUI Log-in app
 #### Created for the CSUDH Instructional Media Services study room timesheet.
-This program is writen in Python3 and handles an Sqlite3 database to keep track of logins, and logouts.
+This program is writen in Python3 and handles a Sqlite3 database to keep track of logins, and logouts.

 ###LOGIN PROCEDURE:
     Requires a student to input name ID and choose which room they would like to checkinto.